EdgeOL: Efficient in-situ Online Learning on Edge Devices: Challenges and Opportunities

+First, we quantitatively characterize the impact of different online learning strategies on the fine-tuning execution time, energy consumption, and inference accuracy.
+The differences between these learning strategies primarily target two aspects: \textbf{1) inter-tuning} and \textbf{2) intra-tuning}.

-In this section, we quantitatively analyze the continual learning process and reveal the redundancy from two aspects: \textbf{1) inter-tuning} and \textbf{2) intra-tuning}.
-We employ two popular DNN models ResNet50~\cite{he2016deep} and MobileNetV2~\cite{sandler2018mobilenetv2}, and use the NC (New Class) benchmark in the widely-used CORe50 dataset~\cite{lomonaco2017core50} as an example for testing.
+In this section, we employ two popular DNN models Res- Net50~\cite{he2016deep} and MobileNetV2~\cite{sandler2018mobilenetv2}, and use the NC (New Class) benchmark in the widely-used CORe50 dataset~\cite{lomonaco2017core50} as an example for testing.
 There are 9 scenarios in total in this benchmark and the scenarios appear one after one, each of which introduces new classes of data on top of the existing classes.
-The model is originally well-trained using the training data in the first scenario and will be continuously fine-tuned with corresponding training data and serve inference requests in each subsequent scenario (i.e., scenario 2$\sim$9).
+The model is originally well-trained using the training data in the first scenario and will be online fine-tuned with corresponding training data and serve inference requests in each subsequent scenario (i.e., scenario 2$\sim$9).
 Both the training data and inference requests arrive continuously over time.
 Please refer to Section \ref{sec:motivation_inter_setup} for details of the experimental setup.